JakeSteam/blog-programming/_posts/2019-12-16-how-to-see-all-dependencies-in-a-multi-module-android-app.md

 Recently at work, I needed to provide a list of all dependencies / external libraries used by an app.
 Requests like these are inevitable when working on bigger apps, especially with legislation like GDPR.

-Whilst it’s easy to check your app’s Gradle file to see dependencies, this only works for that module.
-For a multi module project however, there must be an easier way than opening every module’s Gradle file and merging them in a text file!
+Whilst it's easy to check your app's Gradle file to see dependencies, this only works for that module.
+For a multi module project however, there must be an easier way than opening every module's Gradle file and merging them in a text file!

 ## Tree view

-If you need a list of all dependencies, and all of their dependencies, and all of… etc, you’ll want a tree view.
+If you need a list of all dependencies, and all of their dependencies, and all of… etc, you'll want a tree view.
 This is useful for checking the same version of common libraries are being used throughout your app.
 The downside?
-It’s massive!
+It's massive!
 Including a single AndroidX library can add 20 entries to this list.

 Running `./gradlew app:dependencies` in the terminal will produce something similar to: